IDMNYU/DM-GY-6063-Creative-Coding-A-Fall-2020/week3/index.md

 The physical world exists along a spectrum, and fortunately for us, there are a wide variety of sensors that can get information about the physical world.
 With some sleight of hand, we can teach computers about the world around us.
 We’ll address a few of the many different types of sensors in a little bit.
 First, how do we trick the computer?

 On your Arduino, there’s a special circuit called an ADC (an analog to digital converter).
-This samples the voltage on the analog input pins (A0-A5 on an Uno, A0-A7 on a Nano Every) allowing us to translate voltage into a numeric representation.
+This samples the voltage on the analog input pins (A0-A5 on an Uno, A0-A7 on your BLE 33) allowing us to translate voltage into a numeric representation.
 Different microcontrollers have different sampling resolutions.
 The Arduinos we are using have a 10-bit resolution.
 This means we can get a value between 0-1023 that represents the analog voltage on the pin (1024 total steps).
-0 corresponds to 0 volts, 1023 corresponds to 5v, abd everything else maps neatly in between (512 is 2.5V, 768 is 3.75V, etc).
+0 corresponds to 0 volts, 1023 corresponds to 3.3v, and everything else maps neatly in between (512 is 1.65V, 768 is 2.475V, etc).
 An int is the ideal data to to store this in.

 To get the voltage on an analog pin, call [analogRead()](https://www.arduino.cc/en/Reference/analogRead).
 This takes one argument, the pin you wish to read the value from.
 ```C++